wp-plugins/enhanced-bibliplug/readme.txt

 2. Connect to Zotero
 3. Author profile template

-== Upgrade Notice ==

-= 1.2 =

-Fixed unique index issue that prevented bibliography table creation.

-= 1.1 =

-Add debugging support for zotero synchronization issues and support for paging through Zotero API results.

 == Changelog ==

+= 1.2.2 =

+* Fixed bug for zotero sync when collection has more than 50 items.
+* Changed the logic for syncing duplicate entries in zotero connectios, allowing the same reference linked to multiple collections.

 = 1.2.1 =